fbpx

 Jeffers Journal

-“January is the perfect time to reset, recharge, and renew your focus on what truly matters.”
+“Let your heart be your compass this week!”
 Are you ready to board the learning train for another week of excitement and adventure?
 Please come to school each day with an open mind, positive “I can” attitude, a friendly smile, and eager to be a member of our team!

 Important Dates to Remember: